-- Complete 60 semester cr/hr and 3 trimester cr/hr (Education option) or 58 semester and 3 trimester credits (Administration option), in addition to the 36 credits in professional courses taken as part of an associate degree or undergraduate certificate in the health sciences or health related fields, and 30 credits in general education and 14 credits in electives courses. - Obtain a minimum overall grade point average of 2.00 and complete area option courses with a minimum grade of C.
+- Complete 58 semester and 3 trimester credits in addition to the 36 credits in professional courses taken as part of an associate degree or undergraduate certificate in the health sciences or health related fields, and 30 credits in general education and 14 credits in electives courses. - Obtain a minimum overall grade point average of 2.00 and complete area option courses with a minimum grade of C.